kyma-project/kyma/components/event-bus/README.md

 To use [NATS Streaming based provisioner](https://github.com/knative/eventing/tree/master/pkg/provisioners/natss), we need to have the controller and dispatcher images available in gcr.

-[`ko`](https://github.com/google/go-containerregistry/tree/master/cmd/ko) makes it possible to publish an image for a Golang application without a Dockerfile. `ko` builds the application and creates a Docker image out of it.
-Follow these steps to publish Docker images for `controller` and `dispatcher` of Nats Streaming provisioner on Knative:
+[`ko`](https://github.com/google/go-containerregistry/tree/master/cmd/ko) allows you to publish an image for a Golang application without a Dockerfile, by building the application and creating a Docker image out of it.
+Perform the following steps to publish Docker images for `controller` and `dispatcher` of Nats Streaming provisioner on Knative:

 1. Install `ko`: